IBM/db2-event-store-taxi-trips/README.md

 To download and install maven, refer to [maven.](https://maven.apache.org/download.cgi)

 #### Download dependencies
+In case of Windows based system you have to set maven path in System Variables

 Use maven to download the dependencies with the following commands: